 During the course of the academic year, students must actively attend classes to remain a resident student in the residence halls.
 If a student fails to attend classes on a regular basis, the student may be asked to leave the residence halls.
-Exceptions may be made at the discretion of the Vice President for Enrollment and Student Experience or designee.
+Exceptions may be made at the discretion of the Senior Vice President of Enrollment Management and Student Affairs or designee.

 Alvernia University's current student residences are designed to complement the pursuit of full-time undergraduate studies, with respect to their design as multiple resident units, their supervision by undergraduate resident assistants reporting to professional staff members, and their emphasis on educational programming and leadership development to complement students' curricular pursuits.
 For those reasons, students who are under the age of 17 or over the age of 30 normally are not eligible for University housing.
-Petitions for exceptions to this policy will be considered on an individual basis by the Vice President for Enrollment and Student Experience, or designee, whose decisions with respect to such petitions will be final.
+Petitions for exceptions to this policy will be considered on an individual basis by the Senior Vice President of Enrollment Management and Student Affairs, or designee, whose decisions with respect to such petitions will be final.
 If the University develops residential facilities for graduate students, this policy may be amended accordingly.